Diversity Interview Training: Changing Attitudes

 Newsletter volume 2 number 4

-We are always looking for ways to assess the impact of our diversity interviewer training programs, and in September 1995 we began measuring changes in attitude among participants in our Interviewing Today's Workforce® seminars.
+We are always looking for ways to assess the impact of our diversity interviewer training programs, so we began measuring changes in attitude among participants in our Interviewing Today's Workforce® seminars.

 Using anonymous questionnaires, we ask participants to rate on a 0 to 10 scale the importance of nine attitudes we consider key in objectively evaluating diverse candidates.
 The questionnaires are completed both before and after the training.
 Post-session scores consistently reveal a positive shift in attitude in each of the nine categories.
 A summary of the average of pre- and post-session scores for the first 100 participants appears below: